arexbold/TripleBondChallenge/README.md

 ### TMs/HMs usage
 - TMs found in the field are not allowed to be used.
 You're only allowed to use TMs that you receive from Gym Leaders.
+  - You are allowed to use the TMs that come with a caught Pokemon.
 - HMs are now randomized into Pokemon movesets.
 You are only allowed to use HM moves if it was randomized into your Pokemon's moveset. **You cannot teach your Pokemon an HM Move with an HM**
 - TMs will not disappear after use due to a bug.
 You cannot keep using that TM.
 Please keep track.
 - The 3 extra TMs you get from beating Morty can all be used.